-A non-QoS receiver STA shall reject as a duplicate frame any frame in which the Retry bit in the Frame Control field is 1 and that matches an <Address 2, sequence-number, fragment-number> tuple of an entry in the cache.
-A receiver QoS STA shall also reject as a duplicate frame any frame in which the Retry bit in the Frame Control field is 1 and that matches an <Address 2, TID, sequence-number, fragment-number> tuple of an entry in the cache.
+A receiver STA shall reject as a duplicate frame any frame that is not a QoS Data frame in which the Retry bit in the Frame Control field is 1 and that matches an <Address 2, sequence-number, fragment-number> tuple of an entry in the cache that contains tuples of that format, unless the frame is a management frame and the STA is maintaining separate caches for <Address 2, sequence-number, fragment-number> tuples from received management frames.
+A receiver QoS STA shall also reject as a duplicate frame any QoS Data frame in which the Retry bit in the Frame Control field is 1 and that matches an <Address 2, TID, sequence-number, fragment-number> tuple of an entry in the cache that contains tuples of that format.
+A STA that is maintaining separate caches for <Address 2, sequence-number, fragment-number> tuples from received management frames shall reject as a duplicate frame any management frame that is not a Special Management frame in which the Retry bit in the Frame Control field is 1 and that matches an <Address 2, sequence-number, fragment-number> tuple of an entry in the management cache that contains tuples from frames that are not Special Management frames.
+A STA that is maintaining separate caches for <Address 2, sequence-number, fragment-number> tuples from received management frames shall reject as a duplicate frame any Special Management frame in which the Retry bit in the Frame Control field is 1 and that matches an <Address 2, sequence-number, fragment-number> tuple of an entry in the cache that contains tuples from Special Management frames.

 There is a small possibility that a frame may be improperly rejected due to such a match; however, this occurrence would be rare and simply results in a lost frame (similar to an FCS error in other LAN protocols).